-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
+In addition to assets, the statement of financial position includes a separate section for deferred outflows of resources.
+Deferred outflows of resources represent a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The Authority has multiple items that qualify for reporting in this category.
-One item is the deferred charge on refunding reported in the government-wide statement of net position.
-A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
+One item is the deferred charge on refunding.
+A deferred charge on refunding resulted from the difference between the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
-The other item is comprised of certain items related to the measurement of the net pension asset and net OPEB liabilities and contributions to the pension and OPEB plans made during the current year and subsequent to the net pension asset and net OPEB liability measurement date.
+The other item is comprised of certain items related to pension and OPEB.
 For more detailed information on these items, reference the related notes.